 The operator is able to adjust the preferred bitrate of different UEs based on the power consumption at the base station (e.g. due to their location relative to the radio transmitter).

+The operator network interacts with the UEs, based on the loading info of neighbor other access network, and shifts the UEs to other light loaded network (e.g., UMTS, HSPA, etc.) to mitigate the congestion of the current serving network and maintains the DASH service experience as much as possible.

+The operator network offloads the DASH traffic to WLAN network to avoid the congestion of 3GPP network.

 Working assumptions

 - The network is able to evaluate, where possible, the appropriate bitrate to be used by DASH users over a 3GPP radio, based on radio conditions and user subscriptions.